-What is the selfdestruct function?
+What is selfdestruct in Solidity?

 Investigating the Selfdestruct Function on Ethereum", around 800 contracts have included the selfdestruct keyword, making it an important concept to understand while studying Solidity.